ericadamski/Attempts./content/blog/how-did-i-get-here/index.md

 description: Over the holidays my brother asked my what things I do/did to get where I am.
 I thought that was such an interesting question, and something I hadn't thought about.
 Here is my attempt at distilling my relative successes.
 ---

-I read a good amount of books on personal growth and success.
-I think about my actions and how they affect my life, often.
-But clearly not often enough.
-I was well caught off guard when my brother asked me:
+Recently, my brother asked me:

 > Why do you think you got where you are today?

-Let me dive into some context and how that question came up.
-I am the oldest of two in my family.
-My brother, about 4 years younger recently finished uni in the past few years, was down for the holidays.
-Since we don't talk often I made some time to go and chat with him.
-I am always trying to improve and to achieve more in my life.
-Which makes me interested in other people, are they similar?
-With my compulsive need to make all conversations interesting to me, I posed some questions about his life.
+My brother, about 4 years younger - recently finished uni, was down for the holidays.
+As we were spending some time together I asked him some questions.

 - Where does he see himself going.
 - And how does he planning on getting there.

-This started a great discussion which lasted about 4 hours.
+It started a great discussion which lasted about 4 hours.
 He talked about the things he didn't like about his current job.
 About the things in the industry that interested him.
 He came to the conclusion that the role which would make him the happiest would be CFO.
 This was great!
 I love ambition.
 I adore hearing how other motivated people are achieving their goals.
+Then I asked him how he planned on getting the position that made him happy.
 This is where the conversation turned more argumentative.
 In my very opinionated opinion he wasn't doing the right things to get himself into that position.

 My brother wanted to walk the corporate ladder.
-Not at the same company which he works for now, but he wanted steps.
+He wanted steps.
 Some sort or linear path which he could follow and lead to the outcome he wanted - CFO.
 Now, I am not in the same industry but what I've seen can translate.
 And that is:

 > If you want to become successful sooner, you cannot follow a predetermined, linear path.
 You have to be creative.

-I don't like the thought liking my job only later in life.
+I want to enjoy my job now, not in 10 or 20 years.
 I don't want to have to work somewhere to work somewhere else.
 So the sooner I can get to my ideal working position, the better.
 In my experience that means being creative and diverse.

 That is when he asked me the question. **Why do you think you got where you are today?** It took me back.
 I think about these things often because I am still working toward my version of success.
 But I couldn't answer.
 I got stuck.
 What do I do that makes me different?
 Why did I get where I am?
 Why should people want me?